LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 ### Following Distance

-We believe an appropriate way of warning a cyclist of an approaching vehicle, is to convey to them the following distance of the vehicle behind.
-Despite being called the following distance, this is actually a measure of the time it would take the vehicle following behind to reach your location, if you were to suddenly stop.
-In this lab-study, we quantise this metric into three discrete categories: far, near, and imminent.
-The encoding schemes which you will be evaluating, each have a unique way of communicating these distances to a cyclist using vibrotactile cues, delivered using the three vibration motors in the helmet.
+We believe an appropriate way of warning a cyclist of an approaching vehicle, is to convey to them the *following distance* of the vehicle behind.
+Despite being called the *following distance*, this is actually a measure of the time it would take the vehicle following behind to reach your location, if you were to suddenly stop.

+In this lab-study, we quantise this metric into three discrete categories: *far*, *near*, and *imminent*.
+The encoding schemes which you will be evaluating, each have a unique way of communicating these distances to a cyclist using vibrotactile cues, delivered using the three vibration motors in the helmet - the specifics of which will be explained shortly.

 ### Questionnaire - Part 1

-Before we go on to describe and evaluate the encoding schemes, please follow the link and complete the first section of the questionnaire: [TactiHelm - Lab Study Questionnaire](https://forms.office.com/e/G1WUgtXXxy).
+Before we go on to describe and evaluate the encoding schemes, please follow the link and complete the *Demographic Info and Initial Thoughts* section of the questionnaire: [TactiHelm - Lab Study Questionnaire](https://forms.office.com/e/G1WUgtXXxy).

-Once this is done, please navigate to the next part of the study: [Experiment Session](./experiment-session.md).
+Once you have completed the questionnaire, please ask the evaluator any questions on anything you are unsure about before we continue with the study.

-## Schemes (Training)
+## Distance Encoding Schemes

 The following encoding schemes have been defined for study.
-These schemes were created by varying the pattern (the number of stimuli and the time between stimuli) of a single vibration rhythm, and the number of times a rhythm is repeated (the rhythm duration).
+These schemes were created by varying the **pattern** (the number of stimuli and the time between stimuli) of a single vibration rhythm, and the **rhythm duration** (the number of times a rhythm is repeated).

 1. Singular Pattern with Monotonic Duration
 2. Singular Pattern with Varying Duration